 Still, it’s wise to consider when taking out a personal loan would benefit you, when you should avoid borrowing money, and when a different financial product may just be a better deal.

 Answer a few questions to see which personal loans you pre-qualify for.
 The process is quick and easy, and it will not impact your credit score.

 When You Should Get a Personal Loan

 Before you pull the trigger on a personal loan, you should make sure you understand how a loan could benefit you or hurt you.
-Here are some signs this financial product may be perfect for your needs:
+Here are some signs taking out a personal loan may be perfect for your needs:

 You want to borrow money with a fixed interest rate and fixed monthly payment.

 One of the biggest benefits of personal loans is the fact they offer a fixed repayment schedule and a fixed interest rate.
 This means you’ll be able to agree to a set monthly payment ahead of time, and you’ll never be surprised by a larger-than-usual bill.

 If you need to borrow money but don’t want any surprises along the way, a personal loan may be exactly what you need.

 You need to borrow money for a specific purpose and pay it down over time.

 While you can use the funds from a personal loan to cover any expense you want, these loans are best for people who have a big expense they need time to pay off.
 This could include surprise medical bills, a new motor for your car, or a roof you had no idea you would need to replace this year.